AutodeskGames/stingray-docs/source/interactive_help/building_levels/create_load_level.md

 1. Select **File > Save Level**, then enter a name for your level.

 	Level files are saved with the extension `.level`.
-In the Stingray templates, all the built-in level files are saved in the `content/levels` folder.
+In the template projects, all the built-in level files are saved in the `content/levels` folder.
 You can keep to this convention, or save your levels in any other location within your project's source folder.

 Every new level comes with a few useful helpers, which you can find listed in the ~{ Explorer panel }~: